seffixo/CSV-Formatter-Tool/README.md

 		-i <input_directory> -o <output_directory> -f standard

-Note: argument -f is optional and will be set to standard by default.
+Note: Argument -f is optional and will be set to standard by default.

 **2.** Filter specific columns and remove milliseconds from `Timestamp`